 If you do not want the SHIP, you must take action:

-- If you will be in Massachusetts for the fall 2020 semester, you will need to demonstrate that your own insurance plan is comparable to the SHIP, regardless of your citizenship.
+- If you will be in Massachusetts for the spring 2021 semester, you will need to demonstrate that your own insurance plan is comparable to the SHIP, regardless of your citizenship.
 Please note that out-of-state HMOs, out-of-state Medicaid plans, and all international health plans are not comparable, and your request to waive the SHIP will be declined.

-- If you will not be in Massachusetts, but will be in the United States for the fall 2020 semester:
+- If you will not be in Massachusetts, but will be in the United States for the spring 2021 semester:

 - Domestic students: You may be able to waive the SHIP with a plan that is not typically considered to be a comparable plan with the SHIP.
 These include out-of-state HMOs and out-of-state Medicaid plans.
 However, you will still need to demonstrate proof of coverage wherever you are located in order to request a waiver for the SHIP.